danekshea/minting-api-backend/README.md

        name: "Presale",
        startTime: 1629913600,
        endTime: 1629999999,
-       maxSupply: 1000,
        enableAllowList: true,
      },
      {
        name: "Public Sale",
        startTime: 1630000000,
        endTime: 1719292800,
-       maxSupply: 9000,
        enableAllowList: false,
-       maxPerWallet: 2,
      }],
    ```
    Keep in mind that you can configure a single phase if you're not planning a phased approach but just a start/end time.
-4. Populate your metadata in `tokens/metadata` with the format of filename being {tokenid} and the metadata format following [this](https://docs.immutable.com/docs/zkEVM/products/minting/metadata/format) format.
-There's already examples in the folder for a project called copypasta.
+4. Populate your metadata in `server.ts` by following [this](https://docs.immutable.com/docs/zkEVM/products/minting/metadata/format) format.
 5. Run the DB migrations:
    ```
    npx prisma migrate dev